lionelchg/Markdown2LaTeX/README.md

 pip install -e .
 ```

 A variable environnement needs to be created to indicate where the folder `md2latex/` is.
-In your `.bashrc` of `.zshrc`:
+In your `.bashrc` or `.zshrc`:

 ```shell
 export MDTOLATEX_HOME=path/to/md2latex